Apple has always been a leader in technology, and when it comes to smartphones, the iPhone is still the king.

 - Ask your service provider (or someone you trust) to set up a passcode on your phone and make sure it’s something that you can remember.

-Does Verizon offer deals for seniors?
-If your senior loved one does not use the phone very much and does not use data or texting, the Verizon 65 Plus Plan may be a deal for them.
-It costs $29.99 / month and gives users 200 minutes for calls.
-Data and text messaging are extra.
-The plan is only available for existing customers.
-You can read the details here at Verizonwireless.com.
+If your senior loved one does not use the phone very much and does not use data or texting, the Verizon 55 Plus Plan may be a deal for them.
+It costs $60.00 / month for one line and $80.00 a month for 2 lines.
+It includes unlimited talk, text, and 4G LTE data.
+More details here.

-Does AARP have cell phone discounts?
-For Doro cell phones (which use Consumer Cellular service), AARP offers two discount plans.
-One is a $9.50 monthly plan with pay as you go voice (at 24 centers per minute).
-The other is a $19.00 monthly plan that includes 300 voice minutes.
+For Doro cell phones (which use Consumer Cellular service), AARP offers two discount plans to its members.
+One is a $10.00 monthly plan with pay-as-you-go voice (at 24 cents per minute).
+The other is a $209.00 monthly plan that includes 300 voice minutes.
 There is a $35.00 activation fee for either plan.